nataliatesarova/python_project3/README.md

 ![Flow Chart](readme-docs/images/Flowchart.png)

 ## Google Sheet
-The Python script interacts with a [Google Sheet](https://docs.google.com/spreadsheets/d/1BZB1oTjWcPVkBEoS4y_POWA-pKdTZbYmrg47M25pwfw/edit#gid=0) using the gspread library allowing the adding, deleting, editing and searching of employee data, in addition to calculating monthly salary.
+The Python script interacts with a [Google Sheet](https://docs.google.com/spreadsheets/d/1BZB1oTjWcPVkBEoS4y_POWA-pKdTZbYmrg47M25pwfw/edit#gid=0) using the gspread library allowing the adding, deleting, editing and searching of employee data.
 The program provides a basic user interface for interacting with the Sheet.

 ![Google Sheet](readme-docs/images/sheet.png)